yungtechboy1/DiamondCore/README.md

 Note: This program uses JRakLib, a library network used to make it easier to handle MCPE client's

+## How To Build
+Install DiamondCore

+cd /DiamondCore

+mvn clean install

+You need maven installed

 ## Links
 Discord:
 https://discord.gg/SWZKcPBmpD